Essential Toddler Travel Gear for France

 Foldable Booster Seat for Taxis

 French taxis and Ubers rarely provide car seats, but children under 10 require proper restraints.
-The Cosco Rise Backless Booster is great for kids up to 100 pounds protection and is only 2.2 pounds.
-For a premium option, the WAYB Pico Travel Car Seat cannot be beat.
+The Cosco Rise Backless Booster handles kids up to 100 pounds and weighs only 2.2 pounds, light enough to toss in a day bag.
+For a premium option, the WAYB Pico Travel Car Seat is the one most travel parents swear by.

 Compact Stroller

-The Cybex Libelle 2 Travel Stroller is an amazing option that works for a wide age range, from infants (with the included adapters for your existing car seat) to kids up to 55 pounds.
-It’s super compact and comes in a variety of colors.
-The GB Pockit+ All Terrain stroller is another great option that works well for toddlers up to 55 pounds and folds incredibly small for airplane overhead bins.
-And it’s less than 10 pounds!
+The Cybex Libelle 2 Travel Stroller works for a wide age range, from infants (with the included adapters for your existing car seat) to kids up to 55 pounds.
+It's super compact and comes in a variety of colors.
+The GB Pockit+ All Terrain stroller also works well for toddlers up to 55 pounds and folds small enough for airplane overhead bins.
+And it's less than 10 pounds.

 Carabiners for Everything